Records: Epstein signed will 2 days before jailhouse suicide

 His signing of the document foreshadowed his Aug.
 10 suicide, a jailhouse death that has prompted multiple federal inquiries and cast a harsh light on staffing shortages at the Manhattan facility.

-Prosecutors on Monday moved to dismiss the indictment against Epstein but have said they are considering whether to charge others with facilitating his alleged abuse of dozens of girls.
+Prosecutors on Monday moved to dismiss the indictment against Epstein but have said they are considering charging others with facilitating his alleged abuse of dozens of girls.

 Several attorneys vowed to go after his assets even if the will had named beneficiaries, as Epstein’s death means there will be no trial on the criminal charges against him.
+One woman filed suit against the estate last week, claiming Epstein repeatedly raped her when she was a teenager.

 “Give his entire estate to his victims.
 It is the only justice they can get,” one of those lawyers, Lisa Bloom, wrote in an email.
 “And they deserve it.
 And on behalf of the Epstein victims I represent, I intend to fight for it.”